What are the three generations of Semiconductor Materials?

 4) glass semiconductor (also known as amorphous semiconductor), such as amorphous silicon, glass-state oxide semiconductor;

-5) organic semiconductor, such as phthalocyanine, copper phthalocyanine, polyacrylonitrile, and etc.
+5) organic semiconductors, such as phthalocyanine, copper phthalocyanine, polyacrylonitrile, and etc.

 They are mainly used in the production of high-speed, high-frequency, high-power and light-emitting electronic devices.
 They are excellent materials for making high-performance microwave, millimeter wave devices and light-emitting devices.
 Due to the rise of information technology and the Internet, they are also widely used in satellite communications, mobile communications, optical communications and GPS navigation.